PAESSAGES, FINDING MORANDI

 Conceptualized through both painting and photography, Paessages, Finding Morandi is a transformational study of the late landscape paintings (1933-1964) of Bolognese painter Giorgio Morandi as he reached a point of total abstraction within his artistic vision.

-I discovered the landscape paintings of Giorgio Morandi in 2020, which not unlike his still life paintings, consist of spatial compositions procured from emotive palettes of tonal reds, blues, greens, and whites — as well as provocative scale.
-As John Baldessari mused, “…floor plans for the location and color…”.
+I discovered the landscape paintings of Giorgio Morandi in 2020, which not unlike his still life paintings, consist of spatial compositions procured from emotive palettes of tonal reds, blues, greens, and whites — as well as provocative scale. “…Floor plans for the location and color…”, as John Baldessari mused.

 I am transfixed by the symmetry of Morandi’s outwardly modest life, and the poetic complexities evoked from within his elegant expressions of place.
-Although he painted seemingly the same things in the same ways throughout his life, Morandi worked within a modernist vision, continuing to reach toward full abstraction in his painting through to the end of his life.
-Before his death he confided,“ I have some new ideas that I would like to try out.”
+Although he painted seemingly to the naive eye the same things in the same ways throughout his life, Morandi worked within a modernist vision, reaching toward full abstraction in his painting through to the end of his life, and confiding before his passing in 1964,“ I have some new ideas that I would like to try out.”

-For me, these photographic abstractions lend a critical component to questions I grapple with arising from the interstice of realism and abstraction in my current painting.
-They reflect a bright, fresh, light of Morandi’s beloved Bologna, postured from the coast of Maine.
-I am reminded again that what one envisions as artist or viewer is…
+For me, these photographic abstractions lend a critical component to questions I confront arising from the interstice of realism and abstraction in my current work.
+Inwardly, they reflect a “bright, fresh, light”of what I envision to have been Morandi’s beloved Bologna, postured today from the coast of Maine.